 Provide a summative and final individual examination portfolio.
 Individually submit the following two documents according to the dates and times in the schedule.
 Detailed descriptions follow below.

-- A. Reflections on group work (1-2 pages) - B. Challenges in reaching the learning objectives (the four selected, same as for midterm) and areas of improvement (use the learning objectives as headings in your text: 2-3 pages)
+- A. Challenges in reaching the learning objectives (the four selected, same as for midterm) and areas of improvement (use the learning objectives as headings in your text: 2-3 pages) - B. Reflections on group work (1-2 pages)